nihal105/Online-voting-System/README.md

 • Console Input/Output

-● Project Structure
+## Project Structure

-online-voting-system/
-│
+online-voting-system

+├── voting_system.py
-├── voting_system.py   # Main Python program
+  Main Python program

+└── README.md
-└── README.md          # Project documentation
+  Project documentation

-●  How to Run the Program
+## How to Run the Program

 Make sure Python 3.x is installed on your system